DykemaBill/App_FlaskJinjaMongo/README.md

 -   Build a simple version of the application - DONE
 -   If no user exists, prompt user to create one at login - DONE
 -   Implement record deleting - DONE
--   Installation directions in README -
+-   Installation directions in README - DONE
+-   Active Directory authenication option -
 -   Security testing (orgs, admin, orgadmin) -
 -   CSS class renames and remove unused -
 -   Refactor primary Flask entry code file -